euwars/browser-ios/brave/README.md

 The Xcode project is generated, so local changes won't persist.
 And if files are added/removed after updating, your project won't be in sync unless the above command is run.

+## Crash reporting using Fabric

+To enable, add ~/.brave-fabric-keys with 2 lines, the API key and build secret.
+Re-run ./brave-proj.py and the project will be generated to use Fabric and Crashlytics frameworks.

 ## Tests

 Run Product>Test in Xcode to do so.
 Not all Firefox tests are passing yet.